nan-guo/Wordpress-ACF-Multi-Dates-Picker/README.md

 ### Installation

-This add-on can be treated as both a WP plugin and a theme include.

-**Install as Plugin**

 1. Download .zip
 2. Extract .zip and rename folder to 'acf-multidates-picker'
 3. Copy the 'acf-multidates-picker' folder into your plugins folder